Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/02OpenResearchDataAndMaterials.md

 - Cas number for chemicals
 - For transgenic animals, use the animal model database specific identifier(s) (MGI number for mouse for example)

-Reagents can be deposited with repositories like [(for plasmids) Addgene](https://www.addgene.org/), [(for drosophila lines): The Bloomington Drosophila Stock Center](https://bdsc.indiana.edu/), and [ATCC](https://www.atcc.org/) to make them easily accessible to other researchers.
-If you can, license your materials so they can be reused by other researchers, using the [open material transfer agreement](https:www.openmta.com).
+Reagents can be deposited with repositories like [(for plasmids) Addgene](https://www.addgene.org/), [(for drosophila lines) The Bloomington Drosophila Stock Center](https://bdsc.indiana.edu/), and [(for microbial organisms) ATCC](https://www.atcc.org/) to make them easily accessible to other researchers.
+If you can, license your materials so they can be reused by other researchers, using the [open material transfer agreement](https://biobricks.org/openmta/).